Oceans cover over 70 percent of the Earth’s surface. All life depends on them for food, biodiversity, and even to stabilize global weather patterns.

 9. Lessen Your Car Dependency

 Instead of driving everywhere, consider walking, riding a bike, or using public transportation.
-If you live somewhere where public transportation isn’t readily available or where walking and biking infrastructure has not been developed, form a carpool group within your community.
+If public transportation isn’t readily available or walking and biking infrastructure has not been developed, form a carpool group within your community.

 Driving alone contributes to unnecessary greenhouse gas emissions into the atmosphere.
-Leaving your car at home, even one time per week, can greatly reduce the stress on our atmosphere and our oceans.
+Leaving your car at home, even once a week, can greatly reduce the stress on our atmosphere and oceans.

 10. Consider Your Energy Footprint